Updated on 10/12/23

 Diabetes and Eating Disorders

-Along with the serious health risks that eating disorders pose, the added dangers of improperly managed diabetes can be horrific.
+The intense focus on restricted diets that managing diabetes requires can easily contribute to disordered eating habits.
+Along with the serious health risks that eating disorders pose, the added dangers of improperly managed type 1 diabetes can be detrimental.
 Patients with diabulimia often suffer from retinopathy, neuropathy, metabolic imbalance, depression and other mood disorders, kidney disease and heart attacks.

-Diabulimia and Bulimia
+The Connection Between Diabulimia and Bulimia

 The purging process that diabulimia permits often mirrors the cycles of bulimia.
 As Janice Dada explains in Today’s Dietician, “Diabulimia clients exhibit behaviors characteristic of the eating disorder bulimia nervosa by bingeing on large amounts of sugary or carbohydrate-rich foods and purging the excess sugar through urination.
 Individuals with bulimia nervosa who don’t have diabetes binge on large amounts of food but purge with the use of laxatives, self-induced vomiting, or excessive exercise to lose weight.”

 It’s important for concerned parents to know that diabulimia could be an issue for an individual with type 1 diabetes with disordered eating.
 The following signs and symptoms of diabulimia provide significant clues:

 - Hemoglobin A1c value much higher than would be expected, given recorded blood glucose values

 - Changes in eating habits (eating more but still losing weight)